ACVeronikaBalogova/EN-Helpy/EN/how-to-use-posting-groups-in-transfer-orders.md

 3. Select the desired location in the **Transfer-from-code** and **Transfer-to-code** fields.
 4. According to the Transfer Route settings, the fields **General Sales Account Delivery** and **General Sales Account Receipt** are automatically pre-filled.
 The user can change these default account groups as needed.
 5. In the Transfer orders lines, fill required items and amount, which you want to transfer from one warehouse to another.
-6. Warehousman from first warehouse posts the delivery.
+6. Warehouseman from first warehouse posts the delivery.
 7. Warehouseman from second warehouse posts receiving.
 8. It is possible to check the validity of the posting in the Material Items.